 Workplace Safety

 All SAE programs are required to follow national and state youth labor laws.
 Students are required to obtain all safety and/or OSHA certifications to perform the necessary job functions included within the SAE.
 The SAE training plan should meet all U.S. Department of Labor guidelines for student learner exemptions from Hazardous Occupations in Agriculture; see Child Labor Bulletin 101 and 102.
 The Fair Labor Standards Act (FLSA) of 1938 includes protections for youth 14 to 17 years old who enter the workforce.
 The Child Labor Bulletin 101 contains information on who is covered by the FLSA youth provisions and who is exempt, minimum age and wage standards, and the hazardous occupations in which youth under 18 cannot be employed.
-The Bulletin gives youth, parents and employers all the information they need to comply with this law.
+The Bulletin gives youth, parents/guardians and employers all the information they need to comply with this law.

 Safety in Agriculture for Youth (SAY) is a comprehensive resource for risk assessments, SAE safety checklists, student safety certifications, and instructional resources related to safety.
 SAY is a sustainable and accessible national clearinghouse for agricultural safety and health curriculum for youth, funded by the U.S. Department of Agriculture and the National Institute of Food and Agriculture.